Skip to main content

 We offer over 100 computers for internet access throughout all our libraries, but the number varies at each library.

-Laptops are available to use inside of the library at the following locations: Central, Pinney, Sequoya, and South Madison.
+Laptops are available to use inside of the library at the following locations: Alicia Ashman, Central, Pinney, Sequoya, and South Madison.
 Before checking out a laptop, you must sign a loan agreement stating that you are at least 16 years old and have a valid South Central Library System card that is in good standing (no items declared "lost" or charges over $20) and has been active for 30 days or more.

 Yes.
 All libraries offer access to a black-and-white laser printer.
 Printed pages are $.10 per page b/w and $.50 per page color (one-sided), even if you bring your own paper.
+For more information and specific instructions visit our printing information page.

 You may save to or print from a USB flash drive on all public Internet computers.
 You can also save to an online cloud storage platform such as Dropbox, Google Drive, Microsoft's OneDrive, Apple's iCloud, and many others.
 Please note that nothing gets saved permanently to the computer as it erases all documents each time it restarts.